tdaylan/gordion/README.md

-# Introduction
-TESS Pixel-level Extractor for Transients (TPET)
+# TPET (TESS Pixel-level Extractor for Transients)

+## Introduction
+TPET is a pipeline to analyze the Full Frame Image (FFI) from TESS to find variability.